Dollar at one-week highs as euro hits the skids

 SYDNEY The U.S. dollar traded at one-week highs against a basket of major currencies early on Friday, having been swept higher as investors took aim at the euro in a volatile end to a very choppy month.

-U.S. dollar bulls welcomed data on Thursday showing the world's biggest economy grew at a solid 3.2 percent annualized rate in the fourth quarter.
+U.S. dollar bulls welcomed data on Thursday showing the world's biggest economy grew at a solid 3.2 percent annualised rate in the fourth quarter.

 Traders said that was enough to support the view that the Federal Reserve can continue to wind down its stimulus program.

-All 70 economists in the latest Reuters poll expect the Fed to maintain the pace of the taper and reduce by $10 billion at each of the seven remaining FOMC meetings this year.
+All 70 economists in the latest Reuters poll expect the Fed to maintain the pace of the taper and reduce by $10 billion (6 billion pounds) at each of the seven remaining FOMC meetings this year.

 Against the yen, the dollar drifted back up to 102.78, reversing some of Wednesday's 0.7 percent fall.
 Volumes were light with large parts of Asia on holiday.